OfficeDev/office-js-docs-pr/docs/outlook/one-outlook.md

 ## Development experience feedback

-As you test your Outlook web add-in in the new Outlook on Windows, share feedback on your development experience through [GitHub](https://github.com/OfficeDev/office-js/issues/new/choose).
+As you test your Outlook web add-in in the new Outlook on Windows, share feedback on your experience with the developer community through [GitHub](https://github.com/OfficeDev/office-js/issues/new/choose).

 ## See also